prag-matt-ic/parallaxx/README.md

 ### Initialize

 Initialize the ParallaxX class in your application.
-If you're using React/Next.js, initialize it inside useLayoutEffect.
+If you're using React/Next.js, initialize it inside useLayoutEffect:

 ```jsx
 useLayoutEffect(() => {